 Generally speaking, your cat should have little to no trouble becoming acclimated to a new litter box, whether it’s a boring, old, conventional litter box or a new, stunning, technologically superior litter box, like the Litter Robot.
-If, however, your cat is staging a bit of resistance against the implementation of an automatic self-cleaning litter box, there are a few strategies that you can employ to facilitate the transition.
+If, however, your cat is staging a bit of resistance against the implementation of an automatic self-cleaning litter box, there are a few strategies that you can employ to facilitate the transition to a self-cleaning litter box.

 Unplug and Unwind